 A student must pass formal, comprehensive written and oral examinations before being admitted to candidacy for the degree.
 These examinations are administered by the student's advisory committee.
 The written comprehensive examination, although administered by the advisory committee, must be prepared and graded according to the procedures and policies in effect in the student's department.
 The oral comprehensive examination will be an inclusive examination within the student's field of study.
-All members of the student's advisory committee must be present simultaneously for the oral examination, but if needed, other committee members can participate via video conference, provided that the comments of all participants can clearly and consistently be heard.
+All members of the student's advisory committee must be present simultaneously for the oral examination.
+The student and committee chair must appear in person for the oral comprehensive examination, but if needed, other committee members can participate via video conference, provided that the comments of all participants can clearly and consistently be heard.
 If the major professor is not able to attend the oral comprehensive examination in person, they can designate a substitute chair who is a current member of the committee.
 Further, the oral comprehensive examination can be held completely remotely if approved by the graduate coordinator and the department head.